CLAT NLU Preference List 2025 - NLUs Ranking, Placement, How to Select NLUs

 To provide their NLU preference list, candidates must log in to their account on the consortium's website.
 Given below are three simple steps to do give NLU preferences.

-• Login to your CLAT 2025 account
+• Log in to your CLAT 2025 account

-• Click on counselling registration option.
+• Click on the counselling registration option.

 • Click on Update preferences